House of Representatives (Morocco)

-The House of Representatives (مَجْلِسُ النُّوَّابِ /ar/, ⴰⵙⵇⵇⵉⵎ ⵏ ⵉⵎⵓⵔⴰ) is one of the two chambers—the other of which is the House of Councillors—of the Moroccan Parliament.
-The House of Representatives has 395 members elected for five-year terms, 305 of whom are elected in multi-seat constituencies, and 90 of whom are elected in regional lists dedicated to promote gender equality.
+The House of Representatives (مَجْلِسُ النُّوَّابِ /ar/, ⴰⵙⵇⵇⵉⵎ ⵏ ⵉⵎⵓⵔⴰ) is one of the two chambers—the other being the House of Councillors—of the Moroccan Parliament.
+The House of Representatives has 395 members elected for five-year terms, 305 of whom are elected in multi-seat constituencies, and the remaining 90 are elected based on regional lists dedicated to promoting gender equality.

 History

 The Justice and Development Party (PJD) remained the largest party, winning 125 of the 395 seats in the House of Representatives, a gain of 18 seats compared to the 2011 elections.
 The Authenticity and Modernity Party (PAM) won 102 seats, and the rest of the seats were split among smaller parties.

 Aziz Akhannouch's National Rally of Independents won the most seats (102), up 65 from the previous election.
 With 87 members, the liberal Authenticity and Modernity Party lost 15 seats to finish in second place.
 With 81 seats overall, the center-right Istiqlal Party moved up to third place after gaining 35 seats.
 The ruling Justice and Development Party lost 112 seats overall as a result of the election, winning just 13 seats.

-On 24 January 2023, the House of Representatives approved a bill that would set a level of “adequate knowledge” of Tamazight as a condition for obtaining Moroccan citizenship.
+On 24 January 2023, the House of Representatives approved a bill that would set a level of "adequate knowledge" of Tamazight as a condition for obtaining Moroccan citizenship.

+Electoral system

+The House of Representatives is composed of deputies elected for five-year terms by proportional representation in multi-member constituencies.
+Of this total, 305 seats are filled in 92 constituencies with between 2 and 6 seats depending on their population, in addition to 90 seats to be filled in 12 constituencies of 3 to 12 seats corresponding to the regions.
+The candidate lists for these 90 regional seats must be composed of at least one-third women, who must occupy the first and second positions on the list.